Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

 where $g^{\rm (M)\mu\nu}$ is defined under (\ref{reawv}).

 Now, let us introduce the matrix $\eta^{(\sigma\sigma')}$ as follows:

 $\eta^{(\sigma\sigma')}$ plays the role of the metric of the norms of the 1-particle states in each of the polarization directions of the U(1) gauge field.
-By applying (\ref{rvbrek1}) and (\ref{rvbrek2}) to (\ref{rsytr1}) and (\ref{rsytr2}), $g^{\rm (M)\mu\nu}$ can be written, applicable across all four regions within the Rindler coordinates, as:
+By applying (\ref{rvbrek1}) and (\ref{rvbrek2}) to (\ref{rsytr1}) and (\ref{rsytr2}), $g^{\rm (M)\mu\nu}$ can be written as:

 Multiplying this by $\varepsilon^{(\rho)\ast}_\mu \, \varepsilon^{(\rho')}_\nu$, the following relation can be obtained in common for all the four regions:

 where $g^{\rm (R)\mu\nu}$ means the metric in the FRW, PRW, RRW or LRW in (\ref{dres}). ~